BtnPresser/ld_april_2020/README.md

 Red "Rave Enhancer Boats" will occasionally start a Rave of Green boats using Sparklers!

-The original build has no endgame as wellas a bug that causes negative Rave MEmbers allowed on the player boat :(
+The original build has no endgame as well as a bug that causes negative Rave Members allowed on the player boat :( (It was fixed for the initial commit here in the PlayerController.cs as it wasn't any big change/feature addition :) )